AI Researcher · Healthcare AI, Robotics & Computational Neuroscience | SUTD · Canadian Citizen

 AI-Driven Scaffolding of Embodied Creativity

 End-to-end pipeline for real-time estimation of learners' internal world models from motion-capture data.
-Human movement exploration is modelled as a Markov Decision Process (MDP); Bayesian inverse RL recovers reward structure and state-transition dynamics; diffusion models generate adaptive goal states; UMAP-clustered movement embeddings drive scaffolding decisions.
+Human movement exploration is modelled as a Markov Decision Process (MDP); Bayesian inverse RL recovers reward structure and state-transition dynamics to generate adaptive goal states; UMAP-clustered movement embeddings drive scaffolding decisions.
 MuJoCo humanoid simulation grounds model learning in physically plausible motor behaviour.

-Methods: Bayesian inverse RL · MDP · Diffusion models · MuJoCo · UMAP · wearable physiological sensors
+Methods: Bayesian inverse RL · MDP · MuJoCo · UMAP · wearable physiological sensors

 ACM MOCO 2020 · DOI ↗